 As communities along the famed Oregon Trail mark the 175th Anniversary of the nation's largest human migration, Oregon's Mt.
 Hood Territory is highlighting people who are modern day pioneers.
 These folks are trailblazers who, to this day, personify that adventuring spirit associated with the families who first made the six-months long trek across the wilderness to call Oregon home.
 Tim Hohl of Coin Toss Brewing is one of those pioneers, and a truly fun person to get to know.

 Tim is a bit of a kindred spirit in that we both have backgrounds in radio.
 Granted his background is far more extensive than mine, as he spent decades as the voice Portland-area residents woke up with to get their news of the day.
-You can still hear that quality in his voice as he talks about his beer journey, starting as a home brewer until today, owner of a successful brewery in Oregon City.
+You can still hear that broadcast quality in his voice as he talks about his beer journey, starting as a home brewer until today as the owner of a successful brewery in Oregon City.

 Those early days were about fun and experimentation for him, and he quickly developed the nickname "The Beer Geek."
 He even had a regular segment on his radio show called just that, which featured the region's celebrated craft beer culture.
 Now he's a major part of that scene, which allows him to "geek out" about beer on a daily basis.